The Myths About Monsoon in Cambodia

 The continual pitter-patter of rain on our rooftop here in Siem Reap has stopped, the geckos are no longer seeking shelter inside, and the green frogs that graced our steps night after night have gone.
 The wet season has ended and the rains have stopped, but the myths about monsoon in Cambodia don’t seem to be going anywhere.

 Guidebooks, magazine articles and websites covering the climate in this part of the world typically generalize on the subject of the weather here.
-You’ll read countless times about how the monsoon rains arrive like clockwork each afternoon.
+You’ll read countless times about how the monsoon rains arrive in Cambodia like clockwork each afternoon.
+They don’t.

 We’ve just spent our first full wet season in Cambodia and while it’s true that it’s more likely to rain in the afternoon, it frequently rained in the morning, the middle of the day, the evening, and overnight.
 Sometimes it didn’t rain at all for a day or two, while at other times it rained relentlessly for three days.